Science on Stage Festival 2022

 - Joint projects (projects developed in cooperation between teachers from different countries, one of whom at least participated in a previous Science on Stage festival)

-Science on Stage in Ireland organised by CASTeL at Dublin City University and the Institute of Physics in Ireland and has received funding for its activities from Science Foundation Ireland (2015-2019).
+Science on Stage in Ireland is organised by CASTeL at Dublin City University and has received funding for its activities from the Institute of Physics in Ireland (2001-2019) and Science Foundation Ireland (2015-2019).

-Further information on Science on Stage in Ireland can be found at: http://www.scienceonstage.ie/ or please contact Prof. Eilish McLoughlin, Chair National Steering Committee Science on Stage Ireland, E: email@example.com
+Further information on Science on Stage in Ireland can be found at: http://www.scienceonstage.ie/ or please contact Dr. Eilish McLoughlin, Chair National Steering Committee Science on Stage Ireland, E: email@example.com